Hollywood Freeway: Route description

 The freeway runs from the Four Level Interchange in downtown Los Angeles to the Golden State Freeway in the Sun Valley district of Los Angeles in the San Fernando Valley.
 From the Four Level Interchange to its intersection with the Ventura Freeway in the southeastern San Fernando Valley (also known as the Hollywood Split), the freeway is signed as part of U.S. Route 101.
 Afterwards, it is signed as State Route 170 until its northern terminus at Interstate 5.

-The intersection of the Hollywood and Pasadena Freeways, known as the Four Level Interchange, is one of the major landmarks in Los Angeles and a symbol of the city's post-World War II development.
+The intersection of the Hollywood, Santa Ana, and Harbor freeways and the Arroyo Seco Parkway, known as the Four Level Interchange, is one of the major landmarks in Los Angeles and a symbol of the city's post-World War II development.

-California State Route 170
+State Route 170

+Route 170 is defined as follows in section 470, subsection (a) of the California Streets and Highways Code:

+Route 170 is from Route 101 near Riverside Drive to Route 5 near Tujunga Wash.

+In addition to the above, the original 1963 definition of Route 170 included "Route 405 near Inglewood to Route 101 in Los Angeles" in a separate subdivision.
+This was defined in anticipation of the Laurel Canyon Freeway, which never came to fruition.
+In 1970, the definition was amended to subdivide the portion south of US 101 as "(a) Los Angeles International Airport to Route 90." and "(b) Route 2 to Route 101 in Los Angeles," deleting the segment between SR 2 and an extension of SR 90 that was never constructed.
+Subdivision (b) would run along Highland Avenue in Hollywood.
+In 2015, the state relinquished Highland Avenue to the city of Los Angeles, and the legislature amended the definition to reflect that as well as remove the final unconstructed freeway segment.
+However, subdivision (b) was also modified to require the city to still "maintain signs directing motorists to the continuation of Route 170".

 SR 170 begins its northbound route at the junction with the Ventura Freeway, continuing the freeway northwards.
 US 101 leaves the freeway, merging onto the Ventura Freeway and heads west.
 SR 134 continues the Ventura Freeway, heading east.
 On the southbound side, a sign indicates "END Route 170".
-Curiously, there is no interchange from SR 134 West to US 101 South.
-This connector route was put on hold pending the construction of the Laurel Canyon Freeway, which never came to fruition.
-Motorists intending to go in that direction must exit SR 134 at Cahuenga Boulevard, make a left, continue on Lankershim Blvd. and follow the signs near Universal Studios to re-enter on US 101.
-Likewise, there is no interchange from US 101 North to SR 134 East.
-Motorists intending to go in that direction must exit US 101 at Vineland Ave., make a right, make another right on Riverside Dr. and enter SR 134 on the left.
+Curiously, there is no interchange from SR 134 west to US 101 south.
+This connector route was put on hold pending the construction of the Laurel Canyon Freeway.
+Motorists intending to go in that direction must exit SR 134 at Cahuenga Boulevard, make a left, continue on Lankershim Boulevard and follow the signs near Universal Studios to re-enter on US 101.
+Likewise, there is no interchange from US 101 north to SR 134 east.
+Motorists intending to go in that direction must exit US 101 at Vineland Avenue, make a right, make another right on Riverside Drive and enter SR 134 on the left.
 This interchange is also known as the "Hollywood Split".